ValuationMetals & Mining

 Example Metals & Mining Companies to Analyze

-Use the Equiscale Screener → to filter metals & mining stocks by free cash flow and other metrics.
+Filter metals & mining stocks by free cash flow and other metrics:

 Key Takeaways

-• Free Cash Flow (FCF) in metals & mining should be compared against sector peers, not the market average.
+• Free Cash Flow (FCF) in metals & mining should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: Highly cyclical, commodity-price driven, capital intensive, global demand sensitive, China impact.